 By staying a week at a time, Brandon was able to receive two infusions per trip.
 Sometimes the family flew.
 Other times they drove.
 “If it was even half that far, that would be great,” says Brandon’s father.
 “But in the grand scheme of things, it was time well spent because it meant our son received the care he needed to get well.”

 Making Steady Progress

-Brain tumor specialist Dr. Russell Geyer confers with Dr. Blythe Thomson.
+Brain tumor specialist Dr. Russell Geyer confers on a case.

 Brain tumors are the second most common form of childhood cancer in the United States, with 2,200 new cases diagnosed every year.
 While they remain terribly frightening, brain tumors are not as deadly as they once were, and survival rates have climbed to better than 50%.

 “Many children with brain tumors are long-term survivors and do very well,” says oncologist Dr. Russell Geyer, director of Seattle Children’s Division of Hematology/Oncology.

 Children’s treats 60 to 80 brain tumor patients a year.
 That experience enables caregivers to better predict, identify and respond to the long-term needs of patients.

 A host of pediatric cancer specialists work together to devise and deliver the best possible course of treatment for each patient.
 “Everyone involved is truly an expert,” says Geyer.